Home

 Q: How can I recognize the initiatives?

-A: These are their ballot titles, as drafted by the Office of the Attorney General, which writes concise descriptions and summaries for proposed initiatives:
+A: These are their ballot titles, as drafted by the Office of the Attorney General, which writes statements of subject, concise descriptions, summaries, and public investment impact disclosures for proposed initiatives:

 Should this measure be enacted into law?
 Yes [ ] No [ ]